Gallbladder removal - open - discharge

 Recovering from open gallbladder removal surgery takes 4 to 8 weeks.
 You may have some of these symptoms as you recover:

 - Sore throat from the breathing tube.
-Sucking on ice chips or gargling may be soothing.
+Throat lozenges may be soothing.

 - Nausea, and maybe throwing up (vomiting).
 Your surgeon can provide you with nausea medicine, if needed.